okhiroyuki/node-red-contrib-line-notify/README.md

 An easy-to-use NodeRED node for sending Line Notify.

+## Note

+The handling method of the message using the msg variable differs depending on the version.

+### 3.0.0 or higher

+Handle messages with msg.payload.

+### 2.1.0 or lower

+Handle messages with msg.message.

 ## Install

 Run the following command in your Node-RED user directory - typically ~/.node-red